3 Best Coffee Makers with Direct Water Line Connection + 3 Plumbing kits

 If you have irregular water, you will have an irregular brew.
 If you have acceptable water, you will get an acceptable brew.
 Ideal water will give you a superior brew.

-The filter is made from porous activated carbon, which removes chlorine, tastes, and odors, and a wide range of toxic organic chemicals from your water (6).
+The filter is made from porous activated carbon, which removes chlorine, tastes, and odours, and a wide range of toxic organic chemicals from your water (6).
 You should plan on replacing it about twice a year.

 There’s also a polyphosphate scale inhibitor, which is NSF certified food-grade.
 The inhibitor prevents scale build-up in your coffee maker, extending its life and saving you the hassle of frequent descaling.